 - Difficulty: Moderate | Distance: 4.6 km loop

-Unlike Moraine Lake and Lake Louise, which are glacier-fed Banff lakes, the Valley of the Five Lakes features small tarns.
-However, they still radiate with striking shades of turquoise and aquamarine due to the rock flour and algae in the water.
+Unlike Banff’s glacier-fed lakes, the Valley of the Five Lakes features small tarns with vibrant turquoise and aquamarine hues.
+Each lake gets its vivid color from rock flour and algae.

 Stanley Falls